Berkeley-CS61B/website-sp24/calendar.md

 <script src='{{ "/assets/fullcalendar/calendar.js" | relative_url }}'></script>

 <p class="warning">
-This schedule is tentative; additional times may be added later.
-The existing times shouldn’t change though (pending a couple of room bookings).
+This schedule is tentative; additional times may be added later or sections may be cancelled.
+Keep an eye out on Ed for updates each week.
 </p>

 All times listed are in your local time zone.